-The FDA is not perfect, yet, but they have improved safety in the US dramatically.
+The FDA is not perfect, yet, but it have improved safety in the US dramatically.

 You have to APPLY to the FDA for APPROVAL

 The FDA does not go looking for stuff to approve.
-The reseaarches must fil out the proper application with the valid research results.
+The researchers must fill out the proper application with valid research results.

 The FDA does look for compliance on claims, tho’ as they should.
-Their ob is to ensure the safety of consumed products in the US.
-While there are so many good people doing research there are all too many crooks and pyschopaths without a conscience who may want to poision the country.
-That is why the FDA, inperfect as it may be, tries to keep us all safe.
+Their job is to ensure the safety of consumed products in the US.
+While there are so many good people doing research there are all too many crooks and psychopaths without a conscience who may want to poison the country.
+That is why the FDA, imperfect as it may be, tries to keep us all safe.

 FDA scientific and regulatory personnel consider the application and prepare written assessments